njii-comet-2024/WARDEN/README.md

 **Rover:** The ground vehicle used for reconnaissance.

-**Drone:** The air vehicle used to extend the rover's range.
+**Drone:** The aerial vehicle used to extend the rover's range.

-**Central:** The Raspberry Pi used to receive video footage from both vehicles.
+**Central:** The Raspberry Pi used to receive video footage from both vehicles and display video footage and necessary feedback.

 **Rover Control:** The controller used to transmit movement controls to the rover.